Akaie/MathExtended/README.md

 double areaOfTrapezoid(double b1, double b2, double h):
 Calculates the area of a Trapezoid given the bases b1 and b2 and the height h.

+double areaOfParallelgram(double b, double h):
+Calculates the area of a parallelogram with the base of b and the height of h.

 double sumOfInteriorAnglesOfPolygon(double n):
 Calculates the interior sum of angles of a polygon given the number of angles n.